AramisB/health-fitness-tracker-backend/README.md

-Health & Fitness Tracker - Backend
+- Health & Fitness Tracker - Backend
 This is the backend for the Health & Fitness Tracker app.
 It provides a RESTful API that handles user authentication, exercise logging, goal tracking, and progress retrieval.
 The backend is built using Node.js, Express, and MongoDB.

-Features
+- Features:
 User authentication using JWT (JSON Web Token).

 CRUD operations for user profiles, exercise logs, goals, and progress tracking.